 In her presentation, Carla Romeu Dalmau, senior manager learning and Impact Research at IDH, maps the trajectory from constructing intervention logics, through identifying core evidence pathways, knowledge gaps and gathering existing evidence.
 Altogether, the assessment process has produced a first report by Wageningen University & Research and KPMG that gathers the latest proof for IDH’s novel approaches to complex sustainability issues and identifies which evidence still needs to be gathered.

 To learn more about IDH and its public good impact, read How we’re making a difference, a summary of the evidence so far on IDH’s impacts 2016-2020.
-You can also read the full report conducted by WUR and KPMG.
+You can also read the full report written by WUR and KPMG.
 If you would like to see the slides that accompany this webinar, you can click through to our video.

 Stay tuned for more insightful episodes on IDH’s work by following us on SoundCloud.